5 Signs Your Maine Coon Is Overweight

 For a Maine Coon, fat is stored in the primordial pouch, located by the abdomen.

-This Maine Coon fat pouch can make a cat look overweight, but it is actually completely normal and healthy.
+This Maine Coon fat pouch can make a cat look overweight, but it is completely normal and healthy.

 If you can see your cat’s pouch swinging from side to side as it walks, then chances are your Maine Coon is a healthy weight.